2015 Anime Revival Roundup

 North American Release Date: 2017

 If I had to pick any anime show from my childhood to be made into a Hollywood motion picture, I honestly don’t think Beyblade would have ever even came to mind.
-I mean, I obsessed over those dramatic spinning tops, but live action movie?
+I mean, I obsessed over those dramatic spinning tops, but a live action movie?

 Apparently, Paramount Pictures thinks it’s a great idea.
 To their credit, the studio has experience transferring TV and toy franchises onto the big screen with their awful financially successful G.I.
 Joe and Transformers movies.
 Mary Parent, who has previously served as producer on C.G. heavy hitters like Godzilla (2014) and Pacific Rim is set to helm the project, but little others news is presently known.
 In the Beyblade cartoon, giant monsters called “Bit Beasts” would emerge out of the spinning tops to do battle.
 If the Bit Beasts are portrayed with the same intensity as some of the monsters in Parent’s other works, the film could be, at the very least, a visual treat.